Texarkanine/jekyll-highlight-cards/README.md

 }
 ```

+The default style are structural only - they create the shapes but don't set colors, fonts, etc.
+The recommended approach is to use the default styles and then add aesthetics to the provided classes.

 ### Template Customization

-Override templates by creating files in your Jekyll site:
+If the provided HTML structure doesn't work for you, you can override templates by creating files in your Jekyll site:

 **Linkcard template:**
 - Create `_includes/highlight-cards/linkcard.html`